Tribute to Aunty Katie

 Aunty Katie was born Catherine David in Tamil Nadu, India to parents of humble means.
 She was the youngest of 4 sisters and 4 brothers – all now departed.

 An Introduction to The Early Days in The Life of Auntie Katie

-Her father was a lay preacher who taught the Bible in fishing villages around Madras and throughout the Coromandel Coast of East
+Auntie Katie's father was a lay preacher who taught the Bible in fishing villages around Madras and throughout the Coromandel Coast of East India.

 She also met quite a few well know people like Lord Louis Mountbatten amongst others.

 Around this time she met, fell in love with & married the popular Chummy Perera while he was visiting India where he ran a few businesses.
 A few years later after the birth of a son Subas, in Trivandrum, Kerala, they decided to return and to Colombo where Suresh, Rohan and Romesh were born.

 - Please convey my condolences to Suresh and his brothers (Subash, Rohan and).
 I remember her from when I lived in Oz too...
 Jeffvan den Driesen